genderkit/blog/_posts/2021-05-04-online-groups.md

 There is also the offer of some one-to-one meetings on-line (by Zoom, Facebook Messenger or Skype).
 For more details please contact Kathy Dear: kathy@uniquetg.org.uk, Jenny-Anne jennyanne@btinternet.com, or phone on 01745-337144.

+### Other places to consider

+If you're under 25, you could try joining one of the three online communities run by Mermaids which are open to people from across the UK.
+There's one for people aged 12-15, one for 16-17, and one for 18-25.
+You'll need to complete the online application form on their page for [Kids and Young People](https://mermaidsuk.org.uk/young-people/) (look for the section saying Youth Community).

+If you're in **Greater Manchester only**, you can get in touch with [Connect Manchester](https://www.facebook.com/ConnectMCR) to join in on their Discord server.
+In **Cambridgeshire** only, you can joing in with online events run by [Encompass Network](http://encompassnetwork.org.uk/online-community-support-for-the-covid-19-quarantine/), and if you like in **Nottingham** you can join [Trans Space Notts](https://tsnnotts.wordpress.com/) online.

+Is your group operating online and you'd like people to join you from elsewhere in the country?
+Let us know by getting in touch on [Facebook](http://www.facebook.com/genderkit) or [Twitter](https://twitter.com/genderkit).